 Hot to Watch the Super Bowl on Roku Devices

 One of the benefits to using Roku is it was one of the first streaming devices to hit the market.
 There are several models and all of them have access to hundreds of apps whether you want a multi-channel streaming service, a niche service, or a third-party app that offers movies, cartoons, or something more.
-When it comes to standard streaming on FOX, you have two options.
-You can use a streaming service that offers FOX or you can use a service that gives you access to TV Everywhere apps, so you can watch on the Roku FOX NOW app.
+When it comes to standard streaming on CBS, you can use a streaming service that offers CBS.
 Either option would give you live stream access to the Super Bowl.

 Services that are compatible with Roku include:

-fuboTV (free 7-day trial): fuboTV offers FOX in most areas.
-You can choose between watching the Super Bowl live stream through fuboTV or FOX NOW.
-Either way, you can use fuboTV (review) to watch the Super Bowl on Roku.
+fuboTV (free 7-day trial): fuboTV offers CBS in most areas.
+That means you can use fuboTV (review) to watch the Super Bowl on Roku.
 The free trial will allow you to watch the Super Bowl for free.
-After the trial, you’ll pay $55 per month after the first month, which is $45.
+After the trial, you’ll pay $64.99 per month after the first month, which is $45.

 Hulu with Live TV (free 7-day trial): Hulu Live works with most devices including Roku.
-Like fuboTV, you can use the Hulu Live app on Roku, or you can watch through FOX NOW, also on Roku.
-Hulu Live offers 60+ channels for $55 per month, after your free trial.
+Like fuboTV, you can use the Hulu Live app on Roku.
+Hulu Live offers 60+ channels for $64.99 per month, after your free trial.
 This package also includes Hulu on-demand.
 You can read our Hulu Live review, here.

 Use Apple Devices for Super Bowl Streaming